-The Ford Library saved an appropriate sample of general opinion mail from each of the major bulk mail subject areas, with the exception of the Nixon pardon, where staff retained all of the mail related to the pardon.
+The Ford Library saved an appropriate sample of general opinion mail from each of the major bulk mail subject areas, with a few exceptions, most notably the Nixon pardon, where staff retained all of the mail related to the pardon.
 Presently, only a small percentage of the Nixon pardon bulk mail has been made available for research.
 The sample items retained by the Library illustrate the type, quantity, quality, and sentiments of the whole.
 For most topics, the Library preserved a minimum one to two percent sample, but in some cases the sample size is as large as 5%.

 Gerald R. Ford (78-NLF-28, 81-NLF-31)

-Some folders are open to research, while others are open upon request.
-Researchers should consult with an archivist prior to their visit in order to request that specific folders be added to the Library’s review-for-access queue.
+Open.
+Researchers wishing to view papers from series that are available as “review on request” should consult with an archivist prior to their visit in order to request that specific folders be added to the Library’s Review on Request queue.
 Even after the completion of this review some items may be temporarily restricted under terms of the donor's deed of gift, a copy of which is available on request, or under National Archives and Records Administration general restrictions (36 CFR 1256).